 If you need a Police Check for immigration and visa applications, working overseas, adoption, a Federal Government job, or for any other reason under Commonwealth legislation, contact the Australian Federal Police (External link).

 You can get a Police Check online via their website or download an application form to complete.

 How is a Working with Children Check different?

-Under the Working with Children Act 2005 (the Act) if you’re doing child-related work and are not otherwise exempt under the Act, you must have a Check even if you already have a Police Check.
+Under the Worker Screening Act 2020 (the Act) if you’re doing child-related work and are not otherwise exempt under the Act, you must have a Check even if you already have a Police Check.

 The main differences between a Working with Children Check and a Police Check are: